Identify waste stream opportunities

 Frequently asked questions about paper recycling

 The environmental benefits of paper recycling are immense.
-Recycling one ton of paper can save 380 gallons of oil, 7,000 gallons of water and enough energy to power the average U.S. home for six months.
-And because paper can be broken down and reused seven times, you help provide materials for more paper goods and manufacturers.
+Recycling one ton of paper can save 380 gallons of oil, 7,000 gallons of water, and enough energy to power the average U.S. home for six months.
+And because paper can be broken down and reused up to seven times, you help provide materials for more paper goods and manufacturers.
 Not only is paper recycling good for the environment, but it’s also good for business.
 Diverting paper from the landfill can actually reduce your waste costs if your business churns through a lot of paper.

 Sorting your paper helps you maximize the value of your materials and lowers the risk of contamination.
 However, many business owners prefer the benefits and ease of single stream collection.
 Rubicon will take a close look at the volume and types of paper you throw away to design a paper recycling program that works best for you.

 Just about any kind of paper can be recycled—even paper with staples and paper clips— though there are some restrictions.
-You can’t recycle wet paper or paper that’s been used for food, like plates or pizza boxes.
+You can’t recycle wet paper or paper that’s been used for food, such as plates or pizza boxes.
 Shredded paper can have limitations based on the size of the pieces.
 And while sticky notes are often accepted, it’s best to check with your local service provider to ensure the adhesives can be removed.

 There are five basic paper grade categories:

 Envelopes, copy paper, and letterhead that have had the ink removed.